francabrera/ibmqx-user-guides/rst/FAQ/000-Frequently_Asked_Questions.rst

 **What does “quantum” mean?**

+In physics, a quantum (plural: quanta) is the minimum amount of any physical entity involved in an interaction.
+Physical properties may be "quantized," which means that the magnitude of the physical property can only take on discrete values consisting of integer multiples of one quantum.
+Quantum theory revolutionized physics and chemistry by successfully explaining the weird behavior of atoms, electrons, and other tiny particles, as well as bits of information itself. **[INCLUDE EXAMPLES OF QUANTIZED PROPERTIES].**

+**What is Quantum Theory?**

 Quantum theory is a revolutionary advancement in physics and chemistry that emerged in the early twentieth century.
 It is an elegant mathematical theory able to explain the counterintuitive behavior of